awellsbiz/travelgo/README.md

 # STREATCH GOALS
 - User CRUD
+- Allow user to add photo to profile.
+- Allow user to drag and place places to visit inside itenerary.
 - Integrate third-party APIs weather or google places api
-- incorportate Maps with numbered saved places to visit
+- incorportate Map with numbered saved places to visit
-- Allow user to add photo to profile.
-- Allow for text reminders.
 - incorparate AI for suggestions on best places to eat, excursions, hotels, and experiences.

+# SPRINTS
+Day 1 & 2: Setup configure backend (Django rest framework and JWT with PostgreSQL), build out user auth template, & test end points.

+Day 3 & 4: Set up react front end (create components for registration log in/ out, profile, and itenerary creation), handle JWT tokens, ping the backend to post and get data

+Day 5: work on css, make site responsive(mobile first), and test all functionality.
+MVP deadline.

+Day 6: Buffer day to catch up and clean up.
+Add streatch goal or two.

+day 7: deploy